 In some states like Ohio, statutes provide for automatic revocation of any estate plan provisions that mention your former spouse.
 Be sure to check the applicable laws in your state and make any necessary changes or you may find yourself unintentionally leaving property and assets to your former spouse.

 If you are dealing with tax issues and estate planning questions during your divorce, you'll want the assistance of specialized attorney.
-An divorce attorney can help you make any necessary alterations to your estate documents such as wills, trusts, and property deeds.
+A divorce attorney can help you make any necessary alterations to your estate documents such as wills, trusts, and property deeds.
 A skilled attorney can also assist with child care and custody arrangements.
-Start the process by getting the facts of your case reviewed for free by a local divorce lawyer.
+Find a local, experienced divorce attorney today.